If you’re a follower of new IM releases then you are likely to have heard of ‘IM Affiliate Funnel 2.0‘ – a recently released product by Kevin Fahey.

 The sales page mostly consists of earnings screenshots and numerous testimonials from Kevin’s previous customers.

-At this point I have to say that my internal ‘scam alarm’ is warming up.
-Kevin seems like a really genuine guy but the earning claims seem extreme and I’ve reviewed many programs that suggest anyone can make their methods work, and quickly.
+Kevin seems like a really genuine guy but the earning claims seem extreme to me and I’ve reviewed many programs that suggest anyone can make their methods work, and quickly.

 There’s only one way to find out for sure…It’s time to buy the IM Affiliate Funnel 2.0 and see exactly what Kevin has up his sleeve.

 Now if you are thinking of purchasing IM Affiliate funnel 2.0, I want to highlight a couple of points: